Deesus/Linux-Server-Configuration/README.md

 $ chmod 600 ~/.ssh/udacity_key.rsa
 ```

--Finally, we can lon into our virtual sever by:
+-Finally, we can log into our virtual sever by:
 ```
 $ ssh -i ~/.ssh/udacity_key.rsa root@<PUBLIC_IP>
 ```